cartoon-raccoon/oyster/docs/introduction.md

 When Oyster is invoked, it does a number of things.
 Firstly, it checks whether it is a login shell.
 Next, it logs all the environment variables with which it is launched.
 Finally, it accesses and reads its RC file.

 The RC file is normally `~/.config/oyster/oshrc`, and is basically a shell script interpreted by the shell.
 In it contains various alias settings, env var exports, prompt definition, etc.

+## POSIX Compliance
+Oyster is already not POSIX-compliant, because of some of its syntax (the same contruct is used to expand ranges, operate on variables and test equality), and its limited feature set.
+Bash and zsh scripts definitely will not work on this shell.

+Oyster is mainly designed for everyday work such as running individual commands, and can provide some simple scripting when needed.
+When heavy lifting is needed in the form of a long, complex shell script, one can invoke Bash or zsh to run it, especially with the UNIX shebang.

+~~I may or may not be using the lightweightedness of Oyster as an excuse for its limited features.~~

+## OS Compatibility
+Oyster will definitely not run on Windows.
+It makes raw system calls that are unique to or called differently on UNIX systems such as fork or execve (the two syscalls at the core of Oyster's functionality).
+In addition, the way it treats paths is different than Windows.
+The Rust standard library provides the `std::process::Command` type that is used to abstract away the kernel-level details, but Oyster does not use it.

+Oyster should run perfectly well on any Linux system that has a Rust compiler and build system, as well as ncurses and sqlite3 installed (for the readline library and history expansion).

+While macOS is technically a UNIX system, it may have some quirks that may require messing with the execution source code.
+Other parts of it should work properly.